-As with other higher-spec Sena’s, the 50 Series units have the ability to audio-multitask.
-They also have the capacity to accept ultra-fast charging and boast HD audio.
+As with other higher-spec Sena’s, the 50 Series units can audio-multitask.
+They also accept ultra-fast charging and boast HD audio.

-In the pack comes a dedicated Wi-Fi adapter that keeps your unit charged and updated with the latest firmware.
+A dedicated Wi-Fi adapter (to keep your unit charged and updated with the latest firmware) comes in the pack.

 We find it astonishing that you can connect to an unlimited amount of riders and still communicate from 5 miles away!